Psyyke/A.C.A.S/README.md

 * [UniversalBoardDrawer](https://github.com/Hakorr/UniversalBoardDrawer) (*for drawing arrows on the GUI and the chess site chessboards*)
 * [CommLink](https://github.com/AugmentedWeb/CommLink) (*for cross-window communication between the GUI tab and chess sites*)

+## Other

+You can find the userscript on [GreasyFork](https://greasyfork.org/en/scripts/459137-a-c-a-s-advanced-chess-assistance-system) as well.